KKGanguly/Bingo/README.md

-# 🔍 Anonymous Repository for ASE Submission: "BINGO!
+# 🔍 Repository for "BINGO!
 Simple Optimizers Win Big if Problems Collapse to a Few Buckets"

-> **Note:** This repository has been anonymized to comply with double-blind review requirements for ASE 2025.
-All identifying information (author names, institutional references, Git history) has been redacted.
-Full attribution and licensing will be restored upon acceptance.

----

-## 📄 Summary

 This repository contains the code, scripts, and data used to reproduce the results from our paper:

 > **"BINGO!
 Simple Optimizers Win Big if Problems Collapse to a Few Buckets"**
-> _Submitted to ASE 2025 (Double-Blind Review)_

 We present the **BINGO effect**, a prevalent data compression phenomenon in software engineering (SE) optimization.
 Leveraging this, we show that **simple optimizers**—`RANDOM`, `LITE`, `LINE`—perform on par with the state-of-the-art `DEHB`, while running up to **10,000× faster**.